CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Need Help From an Experienced Lemon Law Attorney?

-It’s wise to learn more about the possible risks and ramifications, whether you are wondering what the lemon title classification means on the CARFAX history of a used car, or you own a lemon and are concerned with how the branding may significantly impact the resale value.
-In California, all lemon cars must be branded, making it more difficult to insure and sell.
+It’s wise to learn more about the possible risks and ramifications, whether you wonder what the lemon title classification means on the CARFAX history of a used car, or you own a lemon and are concerned with how the branding may significantly impact the resale value.
+In California, all lemon cars must be branded, making them more difficult to insure and sell.

-Should I Buy a Car With a Lemon Title?
+Can I Insure a Car With a Lemon Title?

 Michael Saeedian